Taiko2k/Tauon/docs/guide.md

 ![Screenshot - Panel](https://raw.githubusercontent.com/Taiko2k/tauonmb/master/docs/panel-guide.png)

-### Moving Playlists and Tracks
+### Moving Playlist Tabs

  - Playlist tabs can be rearranged by dragging them onto one another.
+ - If shift is held when dragging, the playlist will be merged and appended.

+### Moving Tracks

  - A single track can be quickly copied to the end of another playlist by dragging it onto a playlist tab.
- - Single tracks can be moved within a playlist by holding shift, clicking on them and dragging while holding shift
+ - Single tracks can be repositioned within a playlist by holding shift while dragging
- - To move a block of tracks; highlight (use shift to highlight multiple), then click and drag.
+ - To move a block selection, click and drag.

- Note: Not all of these dragging operations currently have an animation or indicator, but it should work if performed correctly.
+ - To make a selection, click the first track, then hold shift and click the last track.
+Alternatively just click a block title to select that block.

 ### Modify Folder Function